-In the future, we can improve the sensitivity based on the following two methods. (\textrm{i})We can perform active magnetic field stabilization$^{34}$ based on CCSs with high-stability and low-noise, which can be further compensate and shield ambient magnetic field noise. (\textrm{ii})At the same time, we can also introduce the Stokes operator $\widehat{S_2}$ polarization-squeezed light to further suppress the PSN, so that the sensitivity of the atomic magnetometer can go beyond the PSN limit and realize the quantum enhancement measurement of the atomic magnetometer.
+In the future, we can improve the sensitivity based on the following two methods: (\textrm{i})We can perform active magnetic field stabilization$^{34}$ based on CCSs with high stability and low noise, which can be further compensate and shield ambient magnetic field noise, and (\textrm{ii}) we can also introduce the polarization-squeezed light to further suppress PSN, so that the sensitivity of the atomic magnetometer can go beyond PSN limit and realize quantum enhancement measurement of the atomic magnetometer.